adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/authorization.md

 There is one `Credentials` class for each supported authentication technique - Azure Active Directory, Facebook, Google, Microsoft Account and Twitter.
 These are in the **Microsoft.Azure.Mobile.Server.Authentication** namespace.
 They all follow the same pattern as the model we created for the client - there are Provider, UserId and UserClaims properties.
 The token and any special information will be automatically decoded for you.
 For instance, the TenantId is pulled out of the response for Azure AD.

 !!! tip
-    You can use the AccessToken property to do Graph API lookups for most providers in a custom API.
-We'll get into this more in a later chapter.
+    You can use the AccessToken property to do Graph API lookups for most providers.
+Use the Graph SDK provided by the authentication provider for this purpose; either in the mobile backend or the client.

 ## Adding Group Claims to the Request